Who can register?

 Is there a secure bike park in the Village to store my bike?

-A secure bike park will be set up in the Welcome Village.
+A secure bike park will be set up in the Village.
+More information coming soon.

 Service dedicated to participants